robohydra/robohydra/documentation/index.md

-When you use the `next` function in a RoboHydra head (see documentation below), you often want to pass a mock response so you can inspect or modify it before sending back to the client.
+When you use the `next` function in a RoboHydra head (see documentation below), you often want to pass a mock response so you can inspect or modify it before sending it back to the client.
 In that case you will be interested in these other API methods methods:

-* The constructor: It receives one optional parameter, the event listener for the `end` event (see the `on` method and event documentation below).
+* `Response` class constructor: It receives one optional parameter, the event listener for the `end` event (see the `on` method and event documentation below).
 Here you would typically inspect or modify the mock response (`this` in the function always points to the mock response object), then write data to your own response object, possibly with the help of the methods below.
 If you don't pass any parameters, you can add your own event listeners with the `on` method.
 * `on`: It attaches event listeners to the response object.
 It receives an event name (see event list below) and a callback function.
 The callback function will receive a single parameter,